Connect with others who understand.

 Inside the lungs, carbon dioxide from your body is exchanged for oxygen.
 The blood is then moved into your pulmonary veins and left atrium.
 This chamber pumps blood through the mitral valve and into your left ventricle.
 This is your blood’s last stop in the journey through your lungs and heart.

-The left ventricle is a chamber that’s responsible for pumping oxygenated blood to the rest of your body.
+The left ventricle is the part of the heart that pumps oxygen-rich blood to the rest of your body.
 Blood travels through the aortic valve and into the aorta — the largest artery in your body — and then flows to your other organs, tissues, and cells.

-Once its oxygen and nutrients are used, the blood travels back through your circulatory system toward your heart, reaching the superior and inferior vena cava.
+After the blood gives away its oxygen and nutrients, it travels back to your heart through your veins.
 The cycle then starts over again.
 Your heart is a powerful muscle that works fast — it takes less than a minute for blood to travel to a body part and return to the heart.

 What Factors Have an Impact on Lung and Heart Function?